 - The drying process, which we’ll discuss later, helps to kill bacteria that could have possibly contaminated eggs during handling and shipping.

-- Powdered eggs are also extremely nutritious.
+- Powdered eggs are also highly nutritious.
 A tablespoon of powdered eggs – the equivalent of one whole egg – contains over 5 grams of protein, and other essential vitamins and minerals as well.

 So, now that you know a bit about the history and benefits of powdered eggs, let’s take a close look at how you can make them on your homestead.